Close Menu

 Standard checking accounts provide the essential functions: deposits, withdrawals, checks, debit cards, and online banking.
 These accounts may have low or no monthly fees, though they often come with fewer perks than premium models.
 They are a solid choice for those who want straightforward banking without frills.

 For many households, a standard checking account combined with a high-yield savings account covers most financial needs.
 Standard accounts are common at banks and credit unions.
-They can be a good choice for people who want simple and easy-to-use.
+They can be a good choice for people who want something simple and easy to use.

 Interest-Bearing and Reward Accounts

-Interest-bearing checking accounts offer APYs, though typically lower than savings accounts.
-These products often have rules—low balances, direct deposit requirements, or monthly debit card use—to get the higher rate.
+Interest-bearing checking accounts offer APYs, though typically lower than those of savings accounts.
+These products often have rules—such as low balances, direct deposit requirements, or monthly debit card use—to qualify for the higher rate.
 They can be a good option if account balances are consistently high and requirements are easy to meet.

-Reward checking accounts provide perks like cash back on purchases, ATM fee refunds, or statement credits.
-Rewards may be tied to using the debit card, meeting a number of transactions, or linking to other accounts.
+Reward checking accounts offer perks such as cash back on purchases, ATM fee refunds, or statement credits.
+Rewards may be tied to using the debit card, meeting a transaction threshold, or linking to other accounts.
 While attractive, the best reward accounts are those where the benefits outweigh any fees or activity requirements.

 Steps to Open a Checking Account